 - Have you done anything, started to do anything, or prepared to do anything to end your life?

-Based on your answers, your doctor will assign a risk and come up with a treatment plan that suits you best.
-They may also refer you to specialists like psychologists or psychiatrists to give you the help and support you need.
+Based on your answers, your doctor will assign a risk level and come up with a treatment plan that suits you best.
+They may also refer you to specialists such as psychologists or psychiatrists.

-Doctors and mental health professionals have a number of ways to help you feel better.
-The right treatment plan for you depends on things like:
+Doctors and mental health professionals have several ways to help you feel better.
+The right treatment plan for you depends on things such as:

 - How severe your suicidal thoughts are